Lawyers: FBI lured men for Michigan Gov. Whitmer kidnap plot

 But Croft’s attorney said when informants secretly recorded Croft and others, all were “stoned, absolutely out-of-your-mind stoned.”

 “The FBI is supposed to protect us from dangerous criminals and terrorists,” Blanchard said.
 “They’re also an agency that’s supposed to protect our freedoms.
-And when they do that, they’re supposed to have thick skins. ...
-They’re not supposed to target people they’re angry with.”
+And when they’re doing that, they’re expected to have thick skin.
+That means in protecting our rights, they don't punish people for saying mean things about them.
+And they're not supposed to target people that they’re angry with.”

 Lawyers for Caserta and Harris tried to distance them from Fox and Croft, emphasizing that the pair didn’t make the trip to northern Michigan to scout Whitmer’s home.